JosueMda/Piedra_papel_tijera_GAME/README.md

 The classic "rock, paper, scissors" game developed with Python to run on the console.
 It is made up of two files:
-main.py contains the code with the messages to interact with the user and a game counter juego.py contains the function created to perform the comparison between the user's choice and that of Python
+main.py contains the code with the messages to interact with the user and a game counter. juego.py contains the function created to perform the comparison between the user's choice and that of Python.